papadeltasierra/stgpx/README.md

 ### Issues
 1. The log-in process sometimes fails.
 The script makes 5 attempts to login and will give-up after that.
 Waiting a while and retrying the script normally works.
+1. After a number of attempts, log-in consistently fails.
+I suspect this is Sports-Tracker getting shirty but retrying after about 15 minutes seems to solve this.

 ## Installation